 Tate has his own praetorian guard and they pulled out every stop to assist the project get up.
 Chair of the Planning Committee, Cameron Caldwell, circulated a four page document to his fellow councillors before the Committee voted on the Sunland proposal, justifying grounds to support it despite the strong opposition of his own department.

-The Fairfax media reported last week that he received a five word text from Stuart Roberts just prior to the council vote.
+The Fairfax media reported last week that he received a five word text from Stuart Robert just prior to the Council vote.

 The Council meeting itself was a shameless attempt to get the Sunland project over the line, with Tate and Caldwell doing their darndest to convince fellow councillors to support it.